Riverdale: We can be heroes

 Speaking of 2005, I bet Jughead wishes he could go back to a simpler time when his biggest problem was Mr. Mosby yelling at him for running in the lobby.
 Now he comes home after school and there’s a social services lady who tells him that Fred can’t be his legal guardian because Fred has DUI and doesn’t make enough money.
 Therefore, Jughead will have to be placed in foster care.

 At school, Cheryl continues her obvious cry for help by offering Jughead her expensive brooch as an apology present.
 The signs are really obvious here, people!
 Cheryl is clearly going to attempt suicide.
-To be fair, it’s hard to focus on Cheryl when someone writes “Go to Hell Serpent Slut” on Betty’s particle and hang a Betty doll with a noose in front of her locker.
+To be fair, it’s hard to focus on Cheryl when someone writes “Go to Hell Serpent Slut” on Betty’s article and hangs a Betty doll with a noose in front of her locker.
 Alice is understandably frightened for her daughter but Betty is determined to stand by her man and tells Alice that she’s sick of hiding secrets.
 She asks what Mr. Jughead knows about Alice’s high school past and Alice admits that in high school, Hal got her pregnant and they disagreed how to handle it.
 Alice went away to the nunnery and secretly gave up their son for adoption.

 Wow.
 Hal is even a bigger douchebag that I thought.
 We already know he tried to pressure Alice and Polly into getting abortions and now we learn he basically abandoned his then-girlfriend during her time of need.